abhishekakotiya/adwords-placement/README.md

 2. The bid values are fixed (unlike in the real world where advertisers normally compete by incrementing their bid by 1 cent).
 3. Each ad request has just one advertisement slot to display.

 We tackle this problem by implementing 3 different algorithms: greedy, msvv, and balance.
-The efficiency of these techniques is compared based on the basis of revenue generated and competitive ratio.
+The efficiency of these techniques is compared on the basis of revenue generated and competitive ratio.